 This course is designed to provide a broad understanding needed by healthcare managers of the critical role information technologies and systems play in healthcare organizations.
-The focus is on the underlying technologies including hardware, applications, the Internet, and E-Health; planning and project management and the future of information technology in healthcare management.
+The focus is on the understanding of technologies including hardware, applications, the Interent, E-Health, Planning, project management and the future of information technology in healthcare management will also be mastered.
+Prerequisites: HCMG-3101 (C), ITFN-1101 (C), MATH-1231 (C)

-Prerequisite(s): [HSCI 2111 (C) or HCMG 3112 (C)] and HCMG 3101 (C).